Kawachi, Ibaraki: Climate

 Kawachi has a Humid continental climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Kawachi is 14.4 °C. The average annual rainfall is 1376 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.1 °C, and lowest in January, at around 3.6 °C.

 Demographics

-Per Japanese census data, the population of Kawachi has declined in recent decades and is now less that it was a century ago.
+Per Japanese census data, the population of Kawachi has declined in recent decades and is now less than it was a century ago.

 History

 The villages of Nagasao, Genseida, and Mamaita were created within Kawachi District, Ibaraki Prefecture the establishment of the modern municipalities system on April 1, 1889.
 At the same time, the village of Kanaetsu from Katori District, Chiba and a portion of Toyosumi Village in Shimohabu District, Chiba were transferred to Ibaraki Prefecture.
 The border between ancient Hitachi Province and Shimōsa Province was the Tone River; however, due to shifting of the riverbed by the Meiji period, it was located on the north bank of the river.
 The three villages originally from Hitachi Province were merged to form the village of Kawachi on April 1, 1955.
 On February 15, 1958, the neighboring village of Kanaetsu was annexed to Kawachi.